spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 ## Removed methods

-Some methods that previously existed in the model classes (e.g. `ListedLicense.getLicenseTextHtml()`) have been removed and do not have an equivalent in v2 of the library.
+Some methods that previously existed in the model classes (e.g. `org.spdx.library.model.license.SpdxListedLicense.getLicenseTextHtml()`, `org.spdx.library.model.license.SpdxListedLicense.getCrossRef()`) have been removed and do not have an equivalent in v2 of the library.

 ## Changes to SPDX version 2 package, class, and method names